GENERAL LIABILITY

 Under a general liability insurance policy, the insurer is obligated to pay the legal costs of a business in a covered liability claim or lawsuit.
 Covered liability claims include bodily injury, property damage, personal injury, and advertising injury (damage from slander or false advertising).
 The insurance company also covers compensatory and general damages.
 Punitive damages aren’t covered under general liability insurance policies because they’re considered to be punishment for intentional acts.

-General liability insurance policies always state a maximum amount that the insurer will pay during the policy period.
-Usually these policies also list the maximum amount the insurer will pay per occurrence.
-For example, if a company has a $1 million occurrence cap in its liability policy and it’s successfully sued for $1.5 million, the insurer would pay $1 million and the business would be responsible for paying $500,000.
+General liability insurance policies always state the maximum amount that the insurer will pay during the policy period.
+Usually, these policies also list the maximum amount the insurer will pay per occurrence.
+For example, if a company has a $1 million occurrence cap in its liability policy and it’s successfully sued for $1.5 million, the insurer would pay $1 million, and the business would be responsible for paying $500,000.

-State Insurance Agency is committed to providing excellent service, educating our customers and being a single point of contact for all your insurance needs.
-If you are interested in general liability insurance fill out the form to the right and one of our helpful customer service agents would be glad to assist you.
+State Insurance Agency is committed to providing excellent service, educating our customers, and being a single point of contact for all your insurance needs.
+If you are interested in general liability insurance, fill out the form to the right, and one of our helpful customer service agents will be glad to assist you.